 I have compiled this list of questions I routinely receive by phone and email.
 Please email me if you have any other questions.

 Applicants can submit their application and then return to ApplyTexas and at the top click "essays," complete and submit their SOP.
-Since the LOR are sent after the application loads, if they submit their application, the LOR requests will be sent.

 A. The Graduate School has set minimum requirements for applicants to be considered for admission to the Graduate School at The University of Texas at Austin.
 Currently these are